Ajaberr/AutoClimDS/README.md

 ## How to Access Each Component of the Research Paper
 This repo maps directly to the paper's sections for reproducibility:

-- **Knowledge Graph Ontology and Construction (Section II.A)**: See `KGNeptune/` for CSVs (nodes/edges).
+- **Knowledge Graph Ontology and Construction (Section II.A)**: KG CSVs (~3 GB) are stored on S3 at `s3://autoclimds-simulation-kg/neptune_csvs/`.
 Load into Neptune as described below.
 The ingestion pipeline logic is in directories like `CMIP6Data/`, `ERA5Data/`, and `NasaCMRData/` (e.g., API scripts, vector embeddings via sentence-transformers, link scoring).
-ML components for variable mapping are in `ML_Model/`.
+Source metadata files are also on S3.
+ML components for variable mapping are in `ML_Model/` with predictions on S3.

 - **AutoClimDS Agentic AI Architecture (Section II.B)**:
   - Data Discovery: `Agents/knowledge_graph_agent_bedrock.py` (vector search, multi-criteria queries).